Collaborative-IoT/.github/profile/README.md

 </h3>

-Collaborative Iot is a platform built for real-time control/monitoring of smart devices as a collective group with real-time audio and chat functionality.
+Collaborative Iot is a platform built for real-time control/monitoring of IoT servers as a collective group with real-time audio/chat functionality and added security.

 Things you could see when joining a collaborative IoT room:
 - People audio/text chatting in real-time(the communication is like : clubhouse voice system + twitch chat).